WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 # Terminology

-* media stream: Flow of information from a single sensor.
+* media stream: Stream of information from a single sensor.
 For example, a video stream from a single camera.
 A stream may have multiple encodings for example video at different resolutions.